How to Move Up with Ease Series –Week 2

 2) What is the #1 driver of my (our) decision to move?”
+A simpler way to say it, “Why are you wanting to move?”
 This answer will help you decide what to compromise on and what you absolutely must have for this next home.
 See how it follows the first question?!
 It can also influence the timing of your move.

 Here are some examples:

 - If you are moving for the schools and your kids are starting school next year, you need to hustle.
 You’ll need to pick up your pace, but still not make any rash decisions … please!

 - If your kids aren’t school aged for a few years, then you can take this process more slowly, which we recommend.